How to Start a Clothing Brand in 2026: A 10-Step Guide for Success

 Phase I: Strategy and Identity

-You need a clear vision before you design your clothes or start your online store
+You need a clear vision before you design your clothes or start your online store — but not so clear that you spend three months on it before getting anything live.

 Step 1: Find Your Niche